cloudmesh-community/book/chapters/raspberry/config-display.md

 2. look at the preferred resolution
 3. create an new elif in the switch

-### Exercises
+## Exercises

-E.Display.1:
+Display.1:

+: Configure your Raspberry Pi so you can access it via VNC.

+Display.2:

-> Make the displaydetect.py truly discoverable, find a default
-> resolution that you put in to the else statement.
-Identify the
-> preferred solution from the script and use that.
-Parse the appropriate
-> parameters such as x,y, ans aspect ratio, rotation and other
+: Make the displaydetect.py truly discoverable, find a default resolution that you put in to the else statement.
+Identify the preferred solution from the script and use that.
+Parse the appropriate parameters such as x,y, ans aspect ratio, rotation and other parameters.
-> parameters.